 Sometimes, you'll realize that you've made a mistake: pursued an ill-advised implementation strategy, accidentally edited the wrong file, added a temporary file, or deleted source files that you actually cared about, for example.
-In fact, Subversion already provides a safety net for such cases, called "svn revert".
+If you wish to reverse these changes before you have committed them, Subversion already provides a safety net for such cases, called "svn revert".
 This command requires at least one argument: either a list of one or more filenames, or a --recursive flag and location of an entire directory to revert: